White Lantern Corps: Powers and abilities

 Each White Lantern possesses a power ring that lets the user create white energy constructs powered by life itself.
 The original wielder of the Entity, Sinestro, displays the ability to eradicate swarms of Black Lanterns effortlessly and is described as "godlike".
 He also appears to survive a seemingly fatal wound from which he recovers within minutes.
 When Hal Jordan wields the power, he demonstrates the ability to create additional rings and restore heroes claimed by Nekron to life.

 When Deadman possesses a white ring, he demonstrates the ability to resurrect a dead bird.
 He is also able to transform the area of land devastated by Prometheus into a lush forest.
 However, this seems to be the work of the Entity, as Deadman had been unable to access the ring's powers himself.

-A green ring can be altered to function like a white ring if the user can master the emotional spectrum.
+A green ring can be altered to function like a white ring if the user masters the emotional spectrum.
 This version of the ring is similar to a much more powerful version of the standard green ring, and ignores the Third Army's resistance to Lantern constructs, but displays no other special properties.

 As a White Lantern, Kyle Rayner briefly had the Life Equation within his ring and could use the power of the entire spectrum.
 Eventually, he had to split the Life Equation into seven parts and placed into Kyle's and six newly created white power rings and sent the rings out to choose their new bearers.
 These seven rings can be brought together to restore the Life Equation if needed.